-Yes, in most states.
 If you are driving in the left lane without passing another vehicle, you are breaking the law across the majority of the United States.
-The question is, is it illegal to drive in the left lane?
-It will depend on your state’s specific traffic code, but most of the time, the left lane is not a cruising lane, a fast lane, or a travel lane.
+It will depend on your state’s specific traffic code, but in most places, the left lane is not a cruising lane, a fast lane, or a travel lane.
 It’s a passing lane.

-Speed does not give you permission to stay in the left lane.
+Enforcement varies by state, but speed does not permit you to stay in the left lane.
+Some states will cite you even while driving exactly the speed limit if you are blocking faster traffic behind you.
 Going the speed limit is not a defense.

 As a national default, the left lane is for passing only.
 The left lane exists to allow faster-moving traffic to safely overtake slower vehicles.
 Once you complete that pass, the law requires you to move back to the right lane.
 There is no legal designation called “the fast lane”.
 Speed alone does not make the left lane a legal option.